olchui428/isom3000h-project/README.md

       ```json
       "scripts": {
-        "deploy": "hardhat run scripts/deploy.ts --network etherdata",
+        "deploy:prod": "hardhat run scripts/deploy.ts --network etherdata",
-        "testnet": "hardhat run scripts/deploy.ts --network polygon",
+        "deploy:testnet": "hardhat run scripts/deploy.ts --network polygon",
-        "local": "hardhat run scripts/deploy.ts --network local"
+        "deploy:local": "hardhat run scripts/deploy.ts --network local"
       }
       ```

       - As mentioned in the previous step, `etherdata` is the network alias configured in [`/hardhat.config.ts`](contract/hardhat.config.ts)
-      - For our project, the networks `polygon` and `local` are also configured
+      - For our project, the test networks `polygon` and `local` are also configured
-      - To deploy to `etherdata`, use `npm run deploy`
+      - To deploy to `etherdata`, use `npm run deploy:prod`
-      - To deploy to `polygon`, use `npm run testnet`
+      - To deploy to `polygon`, use `npm run deploy:testnet`
-      - To deploy to `local`, use `npm run local`
+      - To deploy to `local`, use `npm run deploy:local`
    6. In [`/scripts/deploy.ts`](contract/scripts/deploy.ts), configure the smart contracts to be deployed:

       ```typescript